Gold Loan

 Can festival demand drive gold price rise?

-Yes, certain periods and festivals, such as Diwali or prior to peak wedding season, see huge demand and usually translate to a short-term hike in retail gold prices.
+Yes, certain periods and festivals, such as Diwali or before peak wedding season, see huge demand and usually translate to a short-term hike in retail gold prices.

 Disclaimer